pingcap/docs-cn/partitioned-table.md

 );
 ```

-You can partition a table by range in various ways as needed.
+You can partition a table by Range in various ways as needed.
 For example, you can partition it by using the `store_id` column:

 {{< copyable "sql" >}}